-The Summary of Planning Factors Matrix below takes the focus areas from FAST Act and combines them with the on-going planning activities proposed at the local level.
-This chart shows how activities can overlap among planning factors and how the local planning entity is working to achieve FAST Act goals and objectives.
+The Summary of Planning Factors Matrix below takes the focus areas from the FAST Act and IIJA and combines them with the on-going planning activities proposed at the local level.
+This chart shows how activities can overlap among planning factors and how the local planning entity is working to achieve IIJA goals and objectives.